-1.4 General requirements for fresh cauliflower
+1.4 General requirements for fresh broccoflower

-(1) Importers may only import fresh cauliflower from a country where the NPPO has provided evidence to the satisfaction of a CTO that the exporting country has a phytosanitary certification system that complies with ISPM 7.
+- (1) Importers may only import fresh broccoflower from a country where the NPPO has provided evidence to the satisfaction of a CTO that the exporting country has a phytosanitary certification system that complies with ISPM 7.
 Phytosanitary certification system.
-The phytosanitary certification system

-(including programmes and standards) must demonstrate the process used to provide export assurance.

-- (2) In order to obtain biosecurity clearance all consignments of fresh cauliflower imported into New Zealand must: - a) meet the specific requirements in Part 2 Specific Requirements; - b) be considered free from viable regulated pests, soil and other contamination; - at the time of export, be commercially produced in accordance with the principles of Good Agricultural Practice (GAP) and meet the requirements relating to export quality in 1.4 (3); - d) be packaged in clean and either new or refurbished material; - e) be exported in a secure manner to prevent contamination; and - f) be accompanied by documentation that meets the requirements of Part 3 Inspection, Verification and Documentation Requirements. - (3) All consignments of fresh cauliflower must be: - a) intact, sound and clean; - b) free from: - i) rot, signs of shrivelling and dehydration; - ii) any visible foreign matter; - iii) damage caused by pests affecting the flesh; and - iv) abnormal moisture: - able to withstand transportation and handling. - (4) Fresh cauliflower must not include mature flowers, roots or any other plant parts. - (5) Fresh cauliflower must only be used for human consumption.
+The phytosanitary certification system (including programmes and standards) must demonstrate the process used to provide export assurance. - (2) Consignments of fresh broccoflower imported into New Zealand must: - a) meet the specific requirements in Part 2 Specific Requirements; - b) be free from contamination and other extraneous material; - c) be packaged in clean and either new or refurbished material; - d) be secured in a manner to prevent contamination; and - e) be accompanied by documentation that meets the requirements of Part 3 Inspection, Verification and Documentation Requirements. - (3) A consignment of fresh broccoflower may receive a biosecurity clearance if the fresh broccoflower meets the requirements of this IHS.